The Boeing 727 Prototype Airplane

 Our goal was to fly the airplane to Boeing Field and the main museum location, but UAL had made the job difficult by cannibalizing substantially all of the usable parts after their donation.
 We had to - somehow - recover all the missing hardware.
 Time was also not on our side, as, just sitting outside for 25 years had also caused significant deterioration.
 Finally, there were challenges at the Museum, where some didn’t want the airplane downtown (there was an American 727-200 there already - as a temporary “placeholder”), and if the airplane was moved, they wanted it disassembled and moved by surface.

 While the volunteer group continued unwavering on our determined path of restoration for flight, the Museum management ebbed and flowed in their support of such an activity.
 Part of that was due to changes in the Museum's management.
-Eventually, in early 2015, the Museum’s Board gave their approval to fly, and the rest of this year has been one of diligent pursuit of that goal.
+Eventually, in early 2015, the Museum’s Board gave their approval to fly, and the rest of 2015-16 were busy in diligent pursuit of that goal.

 Paine Field - Everett, Washington 1991-2016